CristianChris/Car-Rent-Database-in-Oracle-SQL-Developer/README.md

 To insert information into the tables you can use either manual method or again SQL Worksheet.
 I have generated some random [data](https://github.com/CristianChris/Car-Rent-Database-in-Oracle-SQL-Developer/blob/master/data/Data_for_testing_queries_random_generated.sql) for each tables that you can use to test the queries that you want to implement.

+Here is a script(https://github.com/CristianChris/Car-Rent-Database-in-Oracle-SQL-Developer/blob/master/data/erase%20script.txt) that you may use to delete all the information from your database including the data from table and tables in general.
+To run this script just paste it in the SQL Worksheet.

 ##References
 [Report](https://github.com/CristianChris/Car-Rent-Database-in-Oracle-SQL-Developer/blob/master/Report_rent_a_car_DB.pdf)